 Talent pouring solution on the heart and lung

-Talent placing the body in a refrigerator
+-(this shot was not filmed but the narrative should be kept)

 After this step, remove the mouse lung and heart from surrounding connective tissues with scissors [1].
 Then, separate each lung lobe and keep them in HBSS (pronounce H-B-SS) solution on ice [2].